jondowson/Zero_Knowledge/README.md

     - Create a new project and invite parties to join.
     - Choose smart contracts to govern product development and IP ownership.
     - Submit IP safely via ZKP and formal definitions.
+3. A ZKP service for efficient computation and comparison.

 Multiple parties can then colloborate on a project, where each must deliver a portion of IP.
 Each party can proove their IP conforms to its formal specification without revealing it.
 The final product is governed by smart contracts and financial / legal considerations are awarded.
 Other teams can ask to use any of these portions of IP for their products and royalties can be earned.